 The health and wellbeing of our customers is our priority.
 As more of our customers are staying at home during the current lockdown this brings additional risks from fire.
 Our Getting Serious About Fire Safety leaflet provides steps you can take to minimise this risk.

-To reduce transmission of the coronavirus we are postponing our programme of visiting customers living in our blocks of flats for the purpose of inspecting the condition of the inside of their flat door.
 Your flat front door is a fire door and helps to protect you in the event of a fire in your home or in other parts of the building.
 Here are some simple checks that you can carry out to ensure your door provides appropriate protection.

 Fire doors need to automatically close.
 Open the door halfway, let it go and allow it to close.
 It should close firmly without sticking on the floor or the frame.

 Door frames must be firmly attached to the wall and free from damage.

 Fire doors must be fitted with intumescent smoke seals.
 Make sure these are in place, well attached inside the groove in the frame or door leaf, continuous around the frame and free from damage.